-With the start of the new year comes an old problem: What should you do with the Christmas tree that is now drying out and shedding needles all over your floor?
+With the start of the new year comes an old problem for many people: What should you do with the Christmas tree that’s now drying out and shedding needles all over the floor?

-For years, people hauled their trees out to the trash.
-But in our more environmentally conscious age, folks are looking for “green” alternatives to simply tossing out their used evergreens.
+For years, folks hauled their trees out to the trash.
+But in our more environmentally conscious age, many are looking for “green” alternatives to simply tossing out used evergreens.

-Consider these eight ways to give your Christmas tree a life that extends well beyond the holiday season:
+Consider these ways to give your Christmas tree a life that extends well beyond the holiday season:

 1. Recycle it

 Don’t just toss your old tree into the trash.
-Give it new life through recycling, usually turns it into mulch.
-According to the National Christmas Tree Association, a trade group:
+Instead, give it new life through recycling, which usually means it’s turned into mulch.

-“Real Christmas trees are biodegradable, which means they can be easily reused or recycled …”
+Michigan State University says Christmas trees are biodegradable, and can be reused or recycled.

 Taking your tree to a recycling center is another great option, especially if your community does not pick up trees.
-The association notes that many counties have drop-off locations, and many will allow you to drop off up to two trees for free.
+Check to see if your county has drop-off locations.

 2. Use it for firewood

 However, it’s perfectly fine to use your tree as kindling for an outdoor fire pit.
 Nothing says winter quite like gathering with family and friends around a dancing fire.
 Just make sure the wood is dry before burning.
 Also, don’t forget to remove any remaining tinsel and ornaments.

 3. Mulch it